I've always been a little wary about the whole warm salad thing. The thought of hot lettuce has just never really whetted my appetite you know?

 - dressing: spicy-sweet peanut dressing or roasted garlic hummus

-- 2 tbsp soy sauce (or Bragg's Liquid Aminos - GF)
+- 2 tablespoon soy sauce (or Bragg's Liquid Aminos - GF)

-- 1 tbsp chili garlic sauce (can substitute with 1 more tbsp sriracha)
+- 1 tablespoon chili garlic sauce (can substitute with 1 more tablespoon sriracha)

-- 1 tbsp brown sugar (or maple syrup)
+- 1 tablespoon brown sugar (or maple syrup)

 - Scrub, prick, and cook 1-2 mini sweet potatoes until tender.
 I used my microwave for efficiency and they were ready in about 3 minutes.